anita-app/anita/landing/src/app/blog/articles/2021-11-10 porting-from-angular-to-react.md

       </Router>
     );

-In `AniteRoutes` we define all the routes:
+In `AnitaRoutes` we define all the routes:

     import { Navigate, Route, Routes } from 'react-router-dom';